Are you interested in sharing top tips with other DESMOND Educators?

 It couldn’t be easier to set one up in your area:

-Step 1) Ask National Office for a list of Educators in the adjacent trusts to yours
+Step 1) Ask National Office to contact Educators in the adjacent trusts to yours

-Step 2) Put together a brief email to all on this list, highlighting what you are planning to do and to see who would be interested
+Step 2) Put together a brief email to all on this list for National Office to disseminate, highlighting what you are planning to do and to see who would be interested

 Step 3) Arrange a date (3 hours in an afternoon has worked well with Yorkshire Network)